You may think of stress as a bad thing — but it is actually a bodily response that has some benefits.

 Focus on the things you can control

 “It’s really important to cognitively shift to focusing on what you have control over in a given situation.
-That can help keep stress in that kind of moderate, manageable level,” Beckjord said.
+That can help keep stress in that kind of moderate, manageable level,” Beckjord says.

 Stress at a constant high level is not helpful or beneficial.
 So, as much as possible, you want to take steps to reduce chronic stress and give yourself breaks in between stressful events or situations: